 When our peers act courageously toward the leader, it is critical that we support them and do not leave them out on the proverbial limb alone.
 An effective follower stays sensitive to the complex dynamics within the leader's close support group.
-The dance has now become a lively reel, and we pay attention to all the whirling partners continuously changing positions within the dance's framework.

-this material has been excerpted from
+The dance has now become a lively reel, and we pay attention to all the whirling partners continuously changing positions within the dance's framework. this material has been excerpted from by Ira Chaleff Published by Berrett-Koehler Publishers Copyright © 2008, All Rights Reserved.
+For more information, or to purchase the book, please visit our website www.bkconnection.com

-The Courageous Follower: Standing Up To & For Our Leaders Third Edition
+The Courageous Follower: Standing Up To & For Our Leaders